RMITLibrary/easy_cite/markdown/vancouver.md

 ###### start-subtype-content

+- Create a reference list at the end of your document, on a **new page**.

-- On a new page, under the heading 'Reference List’, list the publication details of all your in-text references.
-The reference list should be at the end of your document.
+- Under the heading Reference List, list the publication details of all your in-text references.
+Include only those works cited in the text.

-- List references numerically in the order they first appear in the text.
+- List references **numerically in the order they first appear in your text**, matching the numbers used in-text.

-- Include only those works cited in the text.
-List all other sources you have used separately under the heading ‘Bibliography’.

-- Format the reference list to be single-spaced with one line space between each entry.
+- The reference list should be single-spaced with one line space between each entry.

+#### Bibliography

+- Any sources that you have read but **not** paraphrased or quoted are listed separately under the heading Bibliography.

+- The bibliography is arranged in **alphabetical order** by author family name or title (where no author is given), and otherwise follows the same Vancouver style as reference list entries.

 #### Titles

 - Do not use italics for any titles, e.g. book titles, journal titles, titles of journal articles.

-- For book titles and journal article titles, capitalise the first word and proper nouns only (i.e. use minimal capitalisation).
+- Use sentence case for minimal capitalisation.
+For book titles and journal article titles, capitalise the first word and proper nouns only.

-- For journal titles, use an abbreviated format.
+- For journal titles, use the abbreviated format.
 To find the correct title abbreviation, go to <a href="https://www.ncbi.nlm.nih.gov/nlmcatalog/journals/" target="_blank">Journals in NCBI Databases</a>  and then enter the journal’s full title to display its abbreviation.

 #### Authors